aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Functional Programming | Functional Interfaces

 ### LEARNING OBJECTIVES
-*After this lesson, you will be able to:*
+*After this lesson, you will:*
 * Have a strong understanding about Functions, Suppliers, Consumers, Operators, and Predicates

 ### STUDENT PRE-WORK
-*Before this lesson, you should already be able to:*
+*Before this lesson, you should already:*
 - Understand the Java Basics lessons
 - Understand the OOP in Java lessons
 - Understand the Intro to Lambda Expressions